Andrew Mellon: Philanthropy and art collection

 Emulating his father, Mellon eschewed philanthropy for much of his life, but in the early 1900s, he began donating to local organizations such as the YMCA.
 Mellon committed to his first large-scale act of philanthropy in 1913, when he and his brother, Richard, established the Mellon Institute of Industrial Research as a department of the University of Pittsburgh.
-In 1965, the institute merged with the Carnegie Institute of Technology to form Carnegie Mellon University.
+In 1967, the institute merged with the Carnegie Institute of Technology to form Carnegie Mellon University.
 Mellon also served as an alumni president and trustee of the University of Pittsburgh, and made several major donations to the school, including the land on which the Cathedral of Learning and Heinz Chapel were constructed.
 In total it is estimated that Mellon donated over $43 million to the University of Pittsburgh.

-Encouraged by Frick, and guided by Charles Carstairs.
-Mellon began collecting art in the mid-to-late 1890s.
+Encouraged by Frick and guided by Charles Carstairs, Mellon began collecting art in the mid-to-late 1890s.
 Over the ensuing decades, his art collection continued to grow as he purchased pieces from Knoedler and Joseph Duveen, and during the 1920s his collection was generally considered to be one of the finest art collections in Washington.
-In the early 1930s, he purchased, according to Cannadine, just under half of the "greatest paintings" from the Soviet Union's Hermitage Museum in the Soviet sale of Hermitage paintings.
-Twenty-one paintings, of the highest quality, were later given to the National Gallery of Art.
+In the early 1930s, he purchased twenty-one paintings from the Soviet Union's Hermitage Museum in the Soviet sale of Hermitage paintings.
+Some of these were among the best paintings held by the Hermitage.
+They were all subsequently given to the National Gallery of Art.

 Mellon decided to use his fortune and art collection to establish a national art museum in Washington modeled after the National Gallery in London.
 In 1936, Mellon presented President Roosevelt with an offer to establish a national art museum to which Mellon would donate his art collection as well as an endowment, while the federal government would pay for the institution's upkeep.
 He conditioned the offer on the establishment of a board of trustees, a majority of whom would be chosen by Mellon.
 Despite the ongoing tax case against Mellon, the Roosevelt administration accepted the offer, and Congress passed legislation authorizing the construction of the National Gallery of Art on Mellon's terms.
-The National Gallery of Art opened in 1941 and continues to operate.
+The National Gallery of Art (now known as the West Building) opened in 1941.
+Two of his children, Paul Mellon and Alissa Mellon Bruce, were subsequently among the major donors to the collection.
+The Mellon Foundation and several family members funded a new museum building, called the East Building, which opened in 1978.
 Mellon's friend and former employee, David E. Finley Jr., would later preside over the establishment of the National Portrait Gallery, which also hosts several paintings donated by Mellon.

 Mellon was initiated to the Scottish Rite Freemasonry, till he raised the 33rd and highest degree.